 Terms of office shall be as follows:

-Faculty members shall serve a twelve-month term beginning in September of that school year, with the option for consecutive reappointment.
+Faculty members shall serve a twelve-month term beginning in September of that school year, with the option for consecutive reappointment at the discretion of the University President.

 ASUU elected officials shall serve during their term of office beginning at Inauguration of their respective position.
 Organizations Board members shall serve as active voting members for their term of office.